-3/4/17 - The search for a Treasurer and Board Member appears to be over
+3/4/17 - The search for a Treasurer and Board Member is over !

 Ray Martin '65 has agreed to take over as treasurer for his brother Curt '67.
 And John Johnson '68 has agreed to fill the position of long time Board member Edie Houston '51 who "retired" in 2016.
 Edie, our "historian", provided us with a wealth of information over the years for which we are extremely grateful.
 We'll miss her at Board meetings but will always look forward to seeing her at the annual reunions.